TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

 Object, two steps are required: First, a form for inputting the Domain Data has to be shown in Frontend.
 Second, a new Domain Object has to be created (using the incoming form data) and put in the appropriate Repository.
-We're going to implement these two steps in the Methods :class:`newAction() `and
+We're going to implement these two steps in the methods :class:`newAction() `and
 :class:`createAction()`.